No one understands

 Because you haven’t decided yet.

-I help founders of complicated products stop losing business to simpler competitors.
+I help ‘hard-to-explain’ companies stop losing business to simpler competitors.

 By doing the research-led, customer-grounded positioning work that everything else depends on.